gadomski/bradygadomski.com/contents/index.md

 ## Meals

-As a part of the wedding, we will be providing meals at the ranch starting with dinner on Friday and running through Sunday morning breakfast.
+As a part of the weekend, we will be providing meals at the ranch starting with dinner on Friday and running through Sunday morning breakfast.
 There are also restaurants in Hyampom and Hayfork, both of which are about thirty minutes away from the ranch.